verkkokauppacom/parallel-phpunit/README.md

     Success: 30 Fail: 0 Error: 0 Skip: 3 Incomplete: 0
     Success: 35 Fail: 0 Error: 0 Skip: 3 Incomplete: 0

-Once a `phpunit` command is finnished the full output of it's execution is printed out.
+If any `phpunit` command fails the command and it's output is printed out otherwise the execution is silent.
+You can change this default behavior by adding switch --pu-verbose to your command.
+Then all the individual `phpunit` commands and their outputs are printed out regardless of their outcome.
+If your tests are unstable (sometimes failing when they should succeed) you can add switch --pu-retries to your command.
+This will cause `parallel-phpunit` to rerun (for maximum given number of times) failing `phpunit` commands to verify that they are truly broken.
+If a failing command succeeds in some retry it is considered to be successful.
 When all `phpunit` commands are finnished the execution will end.
 The exit status is 0 if all `phphunit` commands return 0 otherwice it is 1.

 There is a simple example test set that you can use to test or study `parallel-phpunit`.
 Run following command in the root of your parallel-phpunit Git clone: